Pasu4/neuro-api-tony/README.md

 After sending an `action` command to the game, the next action can only be sent after the `action/result` command has been received.
 When the game sends an `actions/force` command, a window will open that only shows the applicable actions, and will only close once the `action/result` command indicates success.

-By default, this application opens a websocket server on port `8000` (websocket URL `ws://localhost:8000`), this can be changed with command line arguments.
+By default, Tony opens a websocket server on port `8000` (websocket URL `ws://localhost:8000`), this can be changed with command line arguments.

 > [!Note]
 > When working with the Unity SDK, you need to focus the Unity editor after sending an action for the game to receive the action.